 The Department of Near Eastern Languages & Cultures admits new students for enrollment to both its MA and PhD programs only for the Autumn semester.

-The application deadlines - including for the university's receipt of letters of recommendation, transcripts, and test scores - for Autumn 2019 enrollment in both of the Department’s graduate programs are Monday November 26, 2018 for international applicants (including current F-, J-, H-, and other US visa holders) and Monday, December 10, 2018 for domestic applicants (including both US citizens and Permanent Residents).
+The application deadline - including for the university's receipt of letters of recommendation, transcripts, and test scores - for Autumn 2022 enrollment in both of the Department’s graduate programs is Wednesday, December 1st, 2021 for all domestic and international applicants.

 PLEASE NOTE: APPLICANTS ARE ONLY ABLE TO FORWARD RECOMMENDATION LETTER SUBMISSION INSTRUCTIONS TO THEIR REFEREES AFTER FINALIZING AND SUBMITTING THEIR APPLICATION.
 APPLICANTS SHOULD BE CAREFUL TO FINALIZE AND SUBMIT THEIR APPLICATION EARLY ENOUGH TO ALLOW SUFFICIENT TIME FOR THEIR REFEREES TO MEET THE DEPARTMENT'S DEADLINES.

 At minimum, applicants must meet the following University criteria to be considered for admission to the MA or PhD in Near Eastern Languages & Cultures:

 1. Completion of a baccalaureate or higher degree from an accredited institution [at time of enrollment]

 2. Minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale or equivalent [at time of enrollment; can be appealed under special circumstances]